Nlege001/Nlege001/README.md

 #### Software Engineering Intern
 ![Software Engineering Intern](https://pbs.twimg.com/media/E2MV-qDX0AExfXi?format=jpg&name=small)

 I'm Naol and I am a senior majoring in Computer Science in SUNY Plattsbugrh.
 I also have a minor in mathematics.
-I am most proficent in Python and C++ but I also have substantial experience in Java, React, React Native, Dart and C. I am currently working as a software engineering intern at Capital Region BOCES and also an upcoming SE intern at Tech For Good.
+I am most proficent in Python and C++ but I also have substantial experience in Java, React, React Native, Dart and C. I am currently working as a software engineering intern at Capital Region BOCES and also I am an upcoming SE intern at Tech For Good.

 Skills: Python/C++/Dart/Java/React/CSS/HTML/C